Embrace the great outdoors on a Looe holiday

 One of the best zip wires in the entire UK can be found near Looe, which will be perfect for adventure lovers looking for high octane things to do in Cornwall!
 Adrenalin Quarry, near Liskeard, is the only zip wire facility in the UK where pre-booking is not necessary, so is an ideal attraction to visit on the spur of the moment.
 At 490m long and 50m high, incredible speeds of up to 40mph can be reached on the zip wire, and the nearby lake provides some beautiful surroundings to set it all off.

 Other activities at Adrenalin Quarry include a giant swing and quarry coasteering, both of which are sure to get the adrenalin pumping.
-Family tickets are available for both the zip line and the giant swing, so get the whole family involved for a fun day out when staying in Cornwall holiday homes.
+Family tickets are available for both the zip line and the giant swing, so get the whole family involved for a fun day out with a stay in our caravan holiday homes.

 For a more adrenaline fuelled experience during your Cornish holidays, nothing is better than Kartworld go-karting near Liskeard.
 Offering motorsport thrills that are guaranteed to keep any petrol head happy, Kartworld has both an 800 metre full size track and a smaller 100 metre infant track so the whole family can come along and battle it out on the racetrack.